 Tandem Diabetes and Dexcom – Big Winners with Control-IQ + World’s First Interoperable Closed Loop

-The long-awaited Tandem Diabetes’ Control IQ AID software was FDA approved December 13, 2019 and became available in January, 2020, as the world’s first fully interoperable closed loop.
-Interoperability means that the parts are interchangeable so when a better version of one component becomes available, the user is no longer saddled with outdated and less accurate equipment for years until their insurance company replaces the whole system.
+The FDA approved the long-awaited Tandem Diabetes’ Control IQ AID software on December 13, 2019, and it became available in January 2020.
+This made the Tandem t:slim the world’s first fully interoperable closed loop.
+Interoperability means the user can change one part of the system when a better version of one component becomes available without replacing the entire system.
+They are no longer saddled with outdated and less accurate equipment for years until their insurance company replaces everything.

 How Control-IQ Works

-- For a predicted glucose above 160 mg/dl, it increases the basal rate
+- For predicted glucose above 160 mg/dl, it increases the basal rate

 - Between 112.5-160 mg/dl, it maintains the default user settings

-- For a predicted glucose below 112.5 mg/dl, it decreases basal insulin
+- For predicted glucose below 112.5 mg/dl, it decreases basal insulin

-- For a predicted glucose below 70 mg/dl, it turns off basal insulin
+- For predicted glucose below 70 mg/dl, it turns off basal insulin

 During the day, the system targets the 112.5 to 160 mg/dl range but becomes more aggressive at night with a breakfast goal of 112.5-120 mg/dl.
 Control-IQ also offers an “exercise mode” that changes the target to 140 to 160 mg/dl in order to reduce hypoglycemia.